 What is an NDIS Support Worker?

-NDIS Support Workers assist NDIS participants with daily tasks, social engagement, and more, making it possible for them to achieve their goals and participate in their communities.
-Whether you’re in need of support through the NDIS or are wanting to get involved as a support worker it can be useful to know the role that support workers play.
-Let’s explore the role of an NDIS Support Worker, what they do, and how they make a difference in participants’ lives.
+NDIS Support Workers assist NDIS participants with daily tasks, social engagement.
+This allows the NDIS participant to achieve their own personal goals and participate within their local community.
+If you’re in need of support through the NDIS or are wanting to get involved as a support worker it can be useful to know the role that an NDIS Support Worker plays.
+Let’s explore the role of an NDIS Support Worker, what they do, and how they make a difference in their participants lives.

 What Does an NDIS Support Worker Do?

-An NDIS Support Worker assists participants with a range of activities to support their independence and well-being.
-The specific tasks vary based on each participant’s unique needs and goals which will be determined with you during your NDIS planning session.
-Knowing the kind of help an NDIS can provide can be empowering for individuals looking for or considering care via the NDIS:
+An NDIS Support Worker may assist their participants with a range of activities to support the NDIS participants independence and well-being.
+The specific tasks vary based on each participant’s unique needs and goals which will be determined with you during your NDIS planning meeting.
+Knowing the kind of help an NDIS Support Worker can provide can be empowering for individuals looking for or considering care via the NDIS:

-- Social Engagement: Supporting participants in social activities, outings, and community events to promote social connection.
+• Social Engagement: Supporting an NDIS participant in social activities, outings, and community events to promote social connection.

-Support Workers often provide more than just physical assistance—they offer companionship, encouragement, and support that help participants feel empowered.
+NDIS Support Workers often provide more than just physical assistance — they offer companionship, encouragement, and support that help the individual feel empowered.

 Types of NDIS Support Workers